 - A greater insight into human nature and decision making.

 Our school actively promotes reading.
 English classes have been making links between Growth Mindset and attitudes to reading - effort equals improvement!

 The library organises a major event each term to encourage students to read.
-The major event of the year is Book Week (Oct 17 -23, in term four this year).
-A week long event to celebrate the best in Australian children's literature.
+The major event each year is Book Week - a week long event to celebrate the best in Australian children's literature.